 Understanding the Role of Dry Can I omit dry milk from bread recipe

 So, you may be wondering, is it possible to leave out dry milk from your bread recipe?
 The answer is ‘yes’.
-You can absolutely make alterations to accommodate the absence of this ingredient.
+You can make alterations to accommodate the absence of this ingredient.
 Although dry milk serves a purpose, it’s not always essential, and there are plenty of alternatives available.
 Let’s explore how to do this.

 The easiest switch would be to use regular liquid milk but keep in mind that this should only be done in recipes that also include added water.
 Replacement is easy: for every 1/4 cup (32 grams) of dry milk and 1 cup (240 mL) of liquid in the original recipe, simply substitute with 1 cup (240 mL) of liquid milk.
 Thanks to its creaminess, liquid milk can fill in for dry milk and still deliver appetizing results.

 Perhaps, you’re thinking beyond just eliminating dry milk, and targeting a dairy-free or vegan recipe.
 No worries!
 There are options for you too.
 You can stick with soy milk powder, a convenient non-dairy alternative.
-It’s not only nutritionally akin to reduced fat milk, but it can also be substituted in equal measure in nearly any recipe.
+It’s not only nutritionally akin to reduced-fat milk, but it can also be substituted in equal measure in nearly any recipe.

 If you’re not a fan of soy, don’t fret.
 There are other milk alternatives like almond, oat, or rice powder.
 Note, though, that rice powder has a bit more sweetness and is best suited for sweeter dishes like desserts or granola bars.
 So, for a savory loaf of bread, you might want to skip the rice powder option.